Free shipping on orders $100 or more!

 Because low dose naltrexone is not commercially available in these smaller dosages, it must be custom-compounded by a pharmacy equipped to prepare precise, individualized strengths.
 The difference between a 1.5 mg dose and a 4.5 mg dose is clinically meaningful, and the pharmacy preparing it needs the facility, equipment, and trained pharmacists to deliver exactly what your prescriber ordered.

-At Kizer Wellness Pharmacy, LDN is compounded as prescribed by your healthcare provider — typically as capsules, though liquid and topical formulations may be appropriate for certain patients.
+At Kizer, LDN is compounded as prescribed by your healthcare provider — typically as capsules, though liquid and topical formulations may be appropriate for certain patients — and we're set up to support your provider through every dose adjustment along the way.

-Dr. Jason Kizer, PharmD, reviewing compounded medications on the pharmacy shelves at Kizer Wellness Pharmacy
+Jason Kizer, PharmD, reviewing compounded medications on the pharmacy shelves at Kizer Pharmacy and Kizer Wellness

-Kizer Wellness Pharmacy pharmacist compounding low dose naltrexone (LDN) under a USP-800 compliant hood with precision analytical balance
+Kizer Pharmacy and Kizer Wellness pharmacist compounding low dose naltrexone (LDN) under a USP-800 compliant hood with precision analytical balance

 Why LDN Requires a Compounding Pharmacy(And Why It Matters Which One You Choose)